schmaustech/hypershift-blog/README.md

 1504e201-9385-4526-81e7-7d2c5f86791e             true       auto-assign
 ~~~

-If the agent is indeed listed then we can move onto assign the agent name to a variable:
+If the agent is indeed listed then we can move onto assign the agent name to the agent variable:

 ~~~bash
 $ AGENT=$(oc get agent -n ${NAMESPACE} ${UUID} -o name)